Professor Nazeer Ahmed

 - The Nafs is the fountain of speech.
 The faculty of “bayan” as it is called in Arabic, is not merely the ability to speak a particular language such as English, French, Arabic, Urdu, Swahili or Zulu, but it is that innate human ability to transform sounds and signs into ideas, to dissect, combine and integrate them and build the tree of knowledge that distinguishes the world of man from the world of the beast.
 Speech is not in the tongue; it is in the Nafs or the soul.

 Taught the Qur’an,

 Taught him speech.”
 (The Qur’an 55:1-4)

-3. The Nafs is the owner of free will.
+3. The Nafs is the owner of intent and free will.

 Humankind is distinguished by its free will.
 “I will, therefore I am”, is the succinct way to state this.
 Man has the free will to choose and realize his existential potential.
 It is this same free will that makes a man climb a mountain, conquer the oceans, ride the waves, and send a rocket to the moon.

 4. The Nafs is the knower of beauty, of order and proportion.

 By the sense of order and proportion bestowed upon it.
 (The Quran 91:7)